longnguyentpvt/puck-react-tailwind-template/README.md

+# Scope
+This repository is to building a template for UI builder by drag and drop and simple traditional CMS.
+Techniques applied:
+- Puck
+- NextJS
+- Tailwind
+- Shadcn UI components

 # `next` recipe

 The `next` recipe showcases one of the most powerful ways to implement Puck using to provide an authoring tool for any route in your Next app.